 As well as self-examination, between the ages of 20-40, it is recommended to get a professional breast exam from your doctor every year or so.
 After the age of 40-50 when risk factors are higher, you should get an annual mammogram, which is a type of X-ray of the breasts.
 Your local doctor should be able to advise you on when and how to arrange this.

 If you are going to check your breasts regularly, it is important to know what to look for.
 Here are the top six warning signs to be aware of.

 If you experience any of these symptoms you should consult your doctor immediately.
-If you have a lump or pain in your breast, this does not neccessarily mean you have breast cancer, as these symptoms can be caused by other normal bodily changes.
-However it is best to get any concerns checked out straight away, as early detection of breast cancer is key.
+If you have a lump or pain in your breast, this does not necessarily mean you have breast cancer, as these symptoms can be caused by other normal bodily changes.
+However, it is best to get any concerns checked out straight away, as early detection of breast cancer is key.

 4) Live well

 As with all forms of cancer, prevention is better than cure.
 While the causes of breast cancer are still not entirely known, evidence shows that regular exercise and eating well can help lower your risk of many types of cancer, including breast cancer.

 Naturally, you should eat a balanced diet, avoid smoking and limit and your alcohol intake.
 Some doctors also recommend eating cruciferous vegetables such as broccoli, cauliflower and kale, and antioxidant-rich fruits such as blueberries and raspberries, which are good for maintaining breast health.